nd9600/jsGame/README.md

 * The game's current state is represented by a [GameState](https://github.com/nd9600/jsGame/blob/master/src/core/GameState.ts).

 Simply, **the Core makes decisions, and the Shell applies those decisions**.
+So far, the only library this really uses is [Ramda](https://ramdajs.com/), for nice functional Javascript.

 ## Events: how state is changed
 In this game, the Shell receives input from somewhere (typically the user, but theoretically, it can be anywhere) and creates an [Event](https://github.com/nd9600/jsGame/tree/master/src/core/events) from it - normally an [InputEvent](https://github.com/nd9600/jsGame/blob/master/src/core/events/Game/InputEvent.ts).